Whiteknight/whiteknight.github.com/drafts/gc_destructors.md

 it anyway without having first read all million pages of our hypothetical documentation?
 Does Parrot just crash?
 Does it enter into some kind of crazy undefined state?
-Obviously we would need some kind of technical mechanism to prevent bad things from happening in a finalizer, though the list of potentially bad things is quite large indeed (throwing exceptions, allocating new PMCs, installing references to dead about-to-be-swept objects into living global PMCs, etc) and filtering these out by technical means would be both
+Obviously we would need some kind of technical mechanism to prevent bad things from happening in a destructor, though the list of potentially bad things is quite large indeed (throwing exceptions, allocating new PMCs, installing references to dead about-to-be-swept objects into living global PMCs, etc) and filtering these out by technical means would be both